 Toby Shapshak writes and speaks about how innovation is better in Africa.

-His TED Global talk on how Africa is solving real problems has had over 1,4-million views and he has been featured in the New York Times and has spoken at numerous conferences about innovation in Africa, including TED Global in Edinburgh (2013) – which has nearly as many views as Richard Branson and Al Gore.
+His TED Global talk in 2016, on how Africa is solving real problems has had over 1,4-million views and he has been featured in the New York Times and has spoken at numerous conferences about innovation in Africa, including TED Global in Edinburgh (2013) – which has nearly as many views as Richard Branson and Al Gore.
 Toby has spoken four times at the South by South West (SxSW) conference in Austin, Texas, on South Africa’s tech landscape (2011); on how mobile is being used in Africa (2013): and how music is being consumed (2014); and how innovation is better in Africa (2017).

 He has also spoken at Intel’s IDF conference in San Francisco, The Guardian’s Activate: Johannesburg on innovation out of necessity, Germany’s Zukunftskongress (Future Congress), Sweden’s The Conference, AfricaCom in Cape Town, TEDxGateway in Mumbai, Pivot East in Nairobi, and Tech4Africa in Joburg.